Instances - Quickstart

 Deleting an Instance will destroy all the volumes and data stored on that Instance.
 Note that your Instance must be powered off or stopped to be deleted.

-Type DELETE and then click Delete this Instance.
+- Type DELETE and then click Delete Instance.